-Below, we’ve answered the most common questions students ask about the portfolio program.
+Below, we have answered common questions students ask about the portfolio program.

-A portfolio is a collection of information submitted electronically to apply for credit in New College.
-Your portfolio matches skills and concepts you’ve learned through your life experiences — like your job or volunteer activities — with a particular college course.
+A portfolio is a collection of information submitted electronically to apply for credit in Office of Adult and Continuing Studies.
+Your portfolio matches skills and concepts you’ve learned through your life experiences, such as your job or volunteer activities, with a particular college course.

 • Work-related training